careydevelopment/SocialLogin/README.md

-# SpringSecuritySimple
+# SocialLogin
-A simple demo of Spring security
+This project demonstrates how to integrate Facebook and Twitter login with Spring security.

 Just pull this project down in Eclipse, then build it.
-Once it's built, you can run it from the command line with: java -jar SpringSecuritySimple-1.0.jar
+Once it's built, you can run it from the command line with: java -jar SocialLogin-1.0.jar

 Alternatively, you can run it within Eclipse by right-clicking on Application and selecting Run As...
 Java Application.